-What I didn’t know then, is that God was with me the whole time.
-He was with me when my parent’s marriage ended and I was alone.
-He was with me when I moved out of their home and in with my boyfriend.
-He was with me when I passed up using my gifts on opportunities that seemed too risky in order to do something that wasn’t meant for me yet had better financial stability.
+What I didn’t know then, is that He was with me the entire time.
+My absence of faith didn’t leave me forsaken.
+He was with me when my parent’s marriage ended and I felt alone.
+He was with me when I moved out of my home and in with my not-yet-husband.
+He was with me on the operating table of an all-wrong liposuction.
+He was with me when I passed up opportunities that seemed “risky” in order to pursue work that left me unhappy but with better financial stability.

 And I finally did…